 Mottled Glass Chilli Pepper Lamp

-Materials: Mottled clear and orange hand blown crystal glass.
+Materials: Mottled clear and orange hand blown crystal glass in the form of a chilli pepper or a very comparable vegetable.
 Plastic socket.
-Galvanized or chromed socket holder.
+Galvanised or chrome socket holder.

 Length: 26 cm / 10.23” (including socket)